dylanyoung-dev/Helix-Starter-Kit/README.md

 Then unzip the package with the name of the project that you plan to use.
 The files that you now have on your file system contain the essential building blocks so that you can start setting up your Sitecore solution.

 To get started with this solution, you need to clone the repository and move to a folder where your new solution will live.
-Once you've placed it there, you should run the following commands in the repository, using your favorite command line tool:

-    c:\> .\starter init

-This will install all the node, yeoman and other pre-requisites on your local machine to run the latest version of Sitecore 9.0.2.
-You will need to install a local copy of Sitecore 9.0.2 locally.
+Example, if I worked for ABC Widgets, I would potentially have a folder where I typically place all of my Git repositories, such as `C:\Development`, so for the ABC Widget project, I would create a new folder called `ABC` and place all of the files in that folder, so I would have something like `C:\Development\ABC\` and you would see the following in that folder:

+#### Update Configuration

+Once your folder structure is setup, you next need to configure your yaml configuration.
+The yaml configuration is used to shorten and enhance the experience of initializing the solution and creating subsequent modules for your Sitecore instance.
+There are two configuration files that live under the `generators` folder in your repository:

+  - config.local.example.yml
+  - config.yaml

+The main config.yaml is where you should place configuration specific to the repository.
+So all of the developers on your team will have the same settings in this config.yaml and it will be committed to source control.
+If you want to test out specific differences from the main configuration, you can rename `config.local.example.yaml` to `config.local.yaml`.
+The gitignore file, will automatically ignore this configuration file, so that you can make those changes locally without an issue.

+The configuration file allows you to specify default values for Prompts that come up during the `run` command that you will use below.
+When setting up your instance, you should specify the following variables before you run your first `.\starter run` command.

 ## Getting Started

-Once you've go the core folder structure in place, you will need to initialize the npm install, plus any other pre-requisites.
-To do this, just run the following bath command:
+Once you've got the core folder structure in place, you will need to initialize the npm install, plus any other pre-requisites.
+To do this, just run the following batch command:

     c:\> .\starter setup

-Once that completes, you should be ready to run the Yeoman solution initialization process, which will run and setup your Sitecore Visual Studio solution based on settings that you specify during the guided commands.
-To start the guided commands using Yeoman, run the following batch command in your favorite command line tool in the root folder:
+Once that completes, you should be ready to run the solution initialization process, which will run and setup your Sitecore Visual Studio solution based on settings that you specify during the guided commands (or based on configuration specified in the `config.yaml` file).
+To start the guided commands, run the following batch command in your favorite command line tool in the root folder:

     c:\> .\starter run